 Hear owner and Chef Walker Hunter talk about doing it right on the Jamie and Travis Present podcast: https://itunes.apple.com/us/podcast/walker-hunter/id1174120153?i=1000379187098&mt=2

-Book your HOLIDAY PARTY with us now, before it's too darn late.
+Book your party with us.
 We have the beer and wine, the food, and the space.
 We'll take care of you and your friends/family/co-workers/frenemies/associates.
 Contact Chef Walker Hunter for details at email@example.com.

 Nestled between trailers and train; Missoula Food Co-op and Western Montana Grower's Co-op, Burns St. offers at least 20 new menu items per week, and a special kind of dining experience everyday.